 The Program has the aim of training highly qualified professionals with a solid background in the design of vehicle dynamics and capable of operating in all the phases of design and development of the vehicle, from dynamic simulation to test the prototype and the preproduction vehicle.
 The Course provides students with special and specific competence in vehicle testing techniques, both virtually, through CAE, and experimentally on the real vehicle (on track and road).

-The training program, as an absolutely innovative element, includes, alongside frontal instruction, test sessions on the circuit of the Quattroruote Safe Driving Centre, during which the participants will be engaged at first hand in learning the techniques and methodologies used in testing, inspection, checks and fine-tuning of the vehicle dynamic behavior.
+The training program, as an absolutely innovative element, includes, alongside frontal instruction, test sessions on the circuit of the Quattroruote Automotive Safety Centre, during which the participants will be engaged at first hand in learning the techniques and methodologies used in testing, inspection, checks and fine-tuning of the vehicle dynamic behavior.
 All the participants will take a specially designed course in Advanced Driving, oriented to the subsequent phase of testing and inspection on the circuit.

 The training program of the Course is completed, and this aspect also represents an innovation, by the use of a static simulator for developing vehicles in a virtual environment.